mdn/content/files/en-us/web/api/web_components/using_shadow_dom/index.md

 So `{mode: "open"}` gives the page a way to break the encapsulation of your shadow DOM.
 If you don't want to give the page this ability, pass `{mode: "closed"}` instead, and then `shadowRoot` returns `null`.

 However, you should not consider this a strong security mechanism, because there are ways it can be evaded, for example by browser extensions running in the page.
-It's more of a hint that the page should not access the internals of your shadow DOM tree.
+It's more of an indication that the page should not access the internals of your shadow DOM tree.

 ## Encapsulation from CSS